Bataan

 The Battle of Bataan is known in history as one of the last stands of American and Filipino soldiers before they were overwhelmed by the Japanese forces in World War II.
 The Bataan Death March was named after the province, where the infamous march started.

 History

-Classical Period
+Aeta peoples

+The first inhabitants of the Bataan peninsula are the Ayta Magbeken people.
+The next group of inhabitants were Kapampangans, who settled on eastern Bataan.

+Tagalog migration

-The first inhabitants of the Bataan peninsula are the Ayta Magbeken people, who are one of the first Negrito ancestors of present-day Filipinos.
-Later on, Tagalog communities from southern Luzon migrated to parts of Bataan and the Ayta Magbeken migrated towards the mountain areas of Bataan by the end of the 16th century.
+Later on, Tagalogs from southern Luzon, most specifically Cavite, migrated to parts of Bataan.
+The Ayta Magbeken migrated towards the mountain areas of Bataan by the end of the 16th century.